The lost wax glass sculpture process…

 This piece has a storied past.
 Back around 2003, I was commissioned to create a memorial baptismal font for a church in Gahanna, Ohio.
 The design was inspired by the Winged Victory and I named my piece Gabriella.
 Click her name for the story.

 In keeping with the “winged” theme, the design for Raptor landed on my mind one morning when I woke up.
 These are the design ideas I feel compelled to execute.
 The balance of this piece is real challenging.
 Wish me luck!

-In case you are wondering, these four pieces will be part of the Small Treasures group and will be fired in the kiln together.
-Ah!
-Yes!
+In case you are wondering, these three pieces will be part of the Small Treasures group and will be fired in the kiln together.
+Ah, yes!
 It may save time and money on the one hand, but firing three at once would have increased risk and my stress level on the other.
 As it turns out, my schedule postponed this 3-in-1 event.